 In our constant pursuit to read about and find new opportunities to help clients effectively utilize social media marketing – specifically inbound marketing – we recently read an article and watched a slideshare on Inbound Marketing for Startups by Rand Fishkin, CEO of SEOMOZ which does a good job of framing up a good thought process in this area.
 Basically, inbound marketing is natural, organic word of mouth marketing, whereas other aggressive tactical advertising methods are what Rand calls “interruption marketing” – meaning they interrupt the natural flow of progress.

 As an analogy, imagine you are visiting with your next door neighbor in your front lawn when a young man in suit comes up and interrupts the conversation only to try to get you to sign up for a magazine subscription.
 This is not a fun experience, right?
-In contrast, imagine you are in conversation with your neighbor about last night’s crazy weather damaging your roof and how you need to figure out if it needs to be completely replaced, and she says, “Have you ever visited the Colleyville Roofers website?
+In contrast, imagine you are in conversation with your neighbor about last night’s crazy weather damaging your roof and how you need to figure out if it needs to be completely replaced, and she says, “Have you ever visited (their favorite contractor’s website)?
 I found it when dealing with our roof, and they did an awesome job.
 They were very professional and were in and out in 3 days.”
 Which of these scenarios do you prefer?

-The word of mouth referral from your neighbor is more likely to create what we call inbound marketing, whereas the young man interrupting your conversation is exactly that – interruption marketing.
-This social influence can be similar online, i.e. if you participate in a social media community (say Google+) and you see that someone has +’d the Southlake Fences website and also made a positive comment about a personal experience, you might be more inclined to do business with that company than buying from someone who walks up to your front door out of the blue to interrupt your normal flow of life.
+The word of mouth referral from your neighbor is more likely to feel like an invitation to investigate, and creates what we call inbound marketing.
+By contrast, the young man interrupting your conversation is exactly that – interruption marketing.
+This social influence can be similar online, i.e. if you participate in a social media community and you see that someone has ‘liked’ a contractor’s social post and also made a positive comment about a personal experience, you might be more inclined to do business with that company than buying from someone who walks up to your front door out of the blue to interrupt your normal flow of life.